pawel-napieracz/cordova-plugin-onegini/docs/public/topics/secure-resource-access.md

 ### Caveats

-* Currently, only non-anonymous requests are supported using XHR intercepts.
+* Currently, only user authenticated requests (`onegini.resource.auth.USER`) requests are supported using XHR intercepts.
 * `xhr.responseType = 'arrayBuffer'` is only supported on Android 4.4 and up.
 The underlying `XMLHttpRequest` implementation on older Android devices does not support this method.